tplatt37/a-new-startup-pipeline-demo/README.md

 Consider also that to have the application up and running and listening on Port 3000 (and therefore able to pass a health check):

-1. The EC2 User Data must run successfully to ensure prerequisites are in place
+1. The EC2 User Data must run successfully on launch to ensure prerequisites are in place
 2. The CodeDeploy agent must be running on the machine.
 Machine must be able to talk to CodeDeploy (typically via Internet)
-3. A Deployment must have executed successfully.
+3. A CodeDeploy Deployment must have executed successfully.

 ## Troubleshooting User Data failures